 At St Barts Finance we have spent time developing templates and tools for you to use as informative guides when facing a separation.
-This includes mortgage affordability calculators post divorce and capacity assessments on line.
-Most of our client’s legal teams will ask to see Mortgage Capacity Report template to help you prepare for this stage and you can download that straight form our site.
-With this template you will be able to see exactly how your repot will be structured and the areas it covers.
+This includes mortgage affordability calculators post-divorce and capacity assessments online.
+Most of our client’s legal teams will ask to see Mortgage Capacity Report template to help you prepare for this stage and you can download that straight from our site.
+With this template you will be able to see exactly how your report will be structured and the areas it covers.

 Mortgage capacity calculator